Video Production Story-Telling Techniques: The Sequence

 Now, the two sequences can be interspersed…throw in a few quick shots of the phone conversation to remind the audience the character was terribly upset by something.

 Then cut to your third and final sequence that shows the paramedics wheeling him out of the garage, DEAD after being asphyxiated by paint thinner fumes.
 Was it an accident, suicide or murder?
-Ummmm, had something to do with that shadowy character on the phone….
+Hummmmm, had something to do with that shadowy character on the phone….

 Isn’t TV Land a cheerful place?
 Death and destruction rule!